Knee Replacement Surgery

 Recovery After Knee Replacement

-Knee replacement recovery requires active participation.
-Physiotherapy is critical for a good outcome:
+Knee replacement recovery requires active participation — physiotherapy is not optional, it is central to a good outcome.

 How Long Will a Knee Replacement Last?

 Modern knee replacements are highly durable.
-Studies show that around 90% of knee replacements are still functioning well at 15 years, and 80% at 20 years.
+Registry data shows around 90% are still functioning well at 15 years, and 80% at 20 years.
 Factors affecting longevity include age, weight, activity level, and implant design.
 Staying at a healthy weight and avoiding high-impact activities helps prolong the life of the implant.

 Accessing Knee Replacement in North Wales